-E.2.5 RECREATIONAL USE OF BAYOU AND LITTLE BAYOU CREEKS NEAR PGDP calculation for Bayou and Little Bayou Creeks that was completed in 1997.
+E.2.5 RECREATIONAL USE OF BAYOU AND LITTLE BAYOU CREEKS NEAR PGDP

+The usage information originally was provided by Charlie Logsdon, West Kentucky Wildlife Management Area (WKWMA) Supervisor, in November 1995, in response to a questionnaire sent to him by Fuller, Mossbarger, Scott, and May Engineers, Inc., of Lexington, Kentucky (see Attachment E1).
+The information was used by the United States Army Corps of Engineers to support a preliminary risk calculation for Bayou and Little Bayou Creeks that was completed in 1997.
 In response to a recommendation from the Paducah Risk Assessment Working Group in October 2013, the information was provided to Tim Kreher, the current WKWMA Manager, for review and update.
 Mr. Kreher returned the updated information to the Risk Assessment Working Group on January 21, 2014.
-Mr. Kreher's e-mail to LeAnne Garner, chair of the Risk Assessment Working Group, is included in Attachment E2.
-The information below provides a summary of the updated information.
+Mr. Kreher's e-mail to LeAnne Garner, chair of the Risk Assessment Working Group, is included in Attachment E2.The information below provides a summary of the updated information.